-It is easier to be approved to house a dependant family member in a granny flat.
-This is what the Victorian government calls a “dependent person’s unit” (DPU).
-For example, a family member could occupy the DPU due to health or economic reasons.
+It is easier to be approved to house a dependent family member in a granny flat.
+So, if you call it a “dependent person’s unit” (DPU), rather than a “secondary dwelling”, approval is more likely.
+A DPU is, for example, a family member to occupy due to health or economic reasons.

 - Being a ‘movable building’, or one that is easily removed.

 This is as the regulations say the DPU must be removed once the person it was built for ceases to live there.